Skip to main content

 Build

-The Dumbbell V-Up combines a weighted reach with a controlled lift of your upper body and legs, making it useful for building core strength and full-body tension.
-By holding a dumbbell, the exercise increases the demand on stability and coordination compared to the bodyweight version.
+The Dumbbell V-Up combines a weighted reach with a controlled lift of both the upper body and legs, making it a demanding core exercise that builds strength and full-body tension.
+Holding a dumbbell increases the stabilization challenge compared to the bodyweight version — and unstable loading conditions like these drive greater core muscle recruitment (Kohler et al., 2010).

-You should feel this exercise mainly through the front of your core while keeping your lower back steady on the floor.
-Focus on moving smoothly, lifting your legs and arms together, controlling the tempo, and stopping the range of motion where you can stay stable without swinging.
+Most of the effort targets the front of the core, while the lower back stays anchored to the floor.
+Bilateral, unsupported exercises like this demand significant activation from the trunk muscles to maintain spinal stability (Saeterbakken & Fimland, 2012).
+Focus on lifting your legs and arms together with a smooth tempo, and stop the range of motion where you can stay stable without swinging.

-This movement fits well in core-focused sessions or as a strength finisher after workouts.
-To make it easier, use a lighter weight or bend your knees slightly, and to make it harder, increase the dumbbell weight while maintaining slow, controlled reps.
+This movement fits well in core-focused sessions or as a strength finisher after compound lifts.
+Use a lighter weight or bend your knees slightly to reduce difficulty, and increase the dumbbell load while maintaining slow, controlled reps to progress.

 1. Start by lying flat on your back on a mat with your arms extended overhead, holding a dumbbell with both hands.